DCA vs Lump Sum Calculator

 Specific market paths that may produce outcomes very different from the smooth-return assumption.
 The calculator uses constant monthly compounding, not realistic volatile returns.
 Transaction costs that slightly disadvantage DCA (more trades).
 Bid-ask spreads on ETFs for DCA investors.
 Tax-lot implications for taxable accounts.
 Behavioural reality — whether the investor actually executes either strategy consistently.
 Opportunity costs of cash waiting to be invested in DCA approach.

-Common DCA vs Lump Sum Mistakes
+Patterns Commonly Observed in DCA vs Lump Sum

 Using DCA as a timing strategy rather than a behavioural commitment device.
 Extending DCA periods excessively — beyond 12 months rarely helps.
 Treating the math as definitive when behavioural factors often dominate.
 Not considering the opportunity cost of cash during the DCA period.
 Forgetting that DCA requires discipline to execute — many investors start DCA and then pause during market stress, which negates its behavioural benefit.
 Using historical averages without acknowledging that specific periods produce specific outcomes.
 The calculator provides the mathematical baseline; the strategy choice depends on individual risk tolerance and commitment discipline.

-$100,000 invested as lump sum vs 12 mo-month DCA at 8%% differs by $4,550.57.
+$100,000 invested as lump sum vs 12 mo-month DCA at 8%% differs by 4,550.57.

 Inputs